English

 Understanding Client-Specific AUM involves recognizing its various components:

-• Client Investment Preferences: This includes the types of investments clients prefer, such as equities, bonds or alternative assets.
+• Client Investment Preferences: This includes the types of investments clients prefer, such as equities, bonds, real estate or alternative assets like private equity and cryptocurrencies.
+Advisors must stay abreast of market trends to tailor investment options that resonate with their clients’ interests.

 Types of Client-Specific AUM